nidi3/graphviz-java/README.md

     <version>0.15.0</version>
 </dependency>
 ```

-This includes a dependency to J2V8 corresponding to the current operating system (Linux, Mac OS X, Windows).
+`graphviz-java` contains all needed dependencies including one to `J2V8` for the current platform (Linux, Mac OS X, Windows).
-If you don't need the J2V8 engine, use `graphviz-java-no-j2v8` as artifactId,
-if you want to include the J2V8 engine for all operating systems, use `graphviz-java-all-j2v8`.
+This should be ok for most use cases.

+**gradle does not support this way of defining a dependency.** Gradle users have to manually add a dependency to J2V8:
+e.g. `com.eclipsesource.j2v8:j2v8_linux_x86_64:4.6.0`

+Instead of `graphviz-java` there are two alternative dependencies that can be used:
+- `graphviz-java-all-j2v8` additionally contains dependencies to _all_ `J2V8` platforms.
+    So the same application can run on Linux, Mac OS X and Windows.
+- `graphviz-java-min-deps` contains only dependencies that are absolutely necessary.
+    All other dependencies are marked as `optional` and must added manually.
+See the [pom.xml](blob/master/graphviz-java-min-deps/pom.xml) for details.

 ### Logging
 Graphviz-java uses the [SLF4J](https://www.slf4j.org/) facade to log.
 Users must therefore provide a logging implementation like [LOGBack](https://logback.qos.ch/)